qubvel/segmentation_models/README.rst

 **Important note**

-    Some models of version ``1.*`` are not compatible with previously trained models, if you have such models and want ot load them - roll back with:
+    Some models of version ``1.*`` are not compatible with previously trained models, if you have such models and want to load them - roll back with:

     $ pip install -U segmentation-models==0.2.1